sremm/video-data-web-app-play/readme.md

 Looked promising, but started getting some errors.
 First I needed to install more things -> plotly angular, importing plotly had to be different.

 When that was fixed, I started getting type errors, need to see whats up.

+day 2 - tried to fix some type errors and add missing imports, but still problems, -> try to use the angular-plotly component

+trying to create default projects and follow the minimal example, perhaps the server-side rendering support was causing trouble?
+-> it was server side rendering where the plotly import failed